isomerpages/nyp-sirs/_digital-programmes/4b-3-steps-to-digitise-your-business.md

 aspects of sales, marketing and business development.
 As Electrolux’s Head of e-commerce APAC, corporate facilitator and curriculum developer for leadership, he has accumulated vast experience in coaching C-suite and VP level learners.
-Previously as Head of eTailer & Social Commerce for Dell APAC, David successfully grew Dell. com eTailing revenue 100% in the region year on year.
-Prior to Dell, he was the GM of BenQ SEA, and had held key roles in Hewlett Packard-APJ and Motorola-APJ.</p>
+Previously as Head of eTailer & Social Commerce for Dell APAC, David successfully grew Dell.com eTailing revenue 100% in the region year on year.
+Prior to Dell, he was the GM of
+BenQ SEA, and had held key roles in Hewlett Packard-APJ and Motorola-APJ.</p>

 <h4>Fees</h4>